freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 day.
 Maybe Alice can trust Bob with certain amount of debt, but not with too much debt.

-The solution Offst offers to this trust problem is that both sides configure credit limits.
+The solution Offset offers to this trust problem is that both sides configure credit limits.

 For example: